reingart/pyfpdf/docs/Testing.md

   * In root of distributive folder
   * `PYTHON_PATH=. python tests/runtest.py`

-You can specify tests and/or interpretors list with `--test` and `--interp` arguments.
+You can specify tests and/or interpreters list with `--test` and `--interp` arguments.
 For detailed information see `--help`.

 Please note, batch operations test required minimum in library, but when you call any test directly with `python test/cover/text_xx.py`.